 This would raise several red flags amongst experienced, well-meaning adult wizards, who would then start to look for the signs of abuse.
-They’d start with a light probing of her mind, whereupon which they’d find the jagged telltales of Obliviation, which would not be evidence unto itself.
-They would also find the very recent, very vivid and emotional memory of her tearing pages from her diary and casting them into the fire in the Ravenclaw common room.
+They’d start with a light probing of her mind, whereupon they’d find the jagged telltales of Obliviation, which would not be evidence unto itself.
+They would also find the very recent, very vivid, and emotional memory of her tearing pages from her diary and casting them into the fire in the Ravenclaw common room.

 An investigation would reveal that the diary was linked and that a backup existed somewhere within the castle.
 Terrified of being uncovered, whoever had stolen it would return it anonymously to the authorities, who upon reading it would commence the witch hunt.